run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/authentication/okta.md

  ![Logout](images/okta.img19.png)

 !!!Abstract "NOTE"

     When *logout* in CITSmart, do not *logout* from the Okta, since users may have other applications in the Okta session.
 In       contrast, if you do Okta *logout*, the user session in CITSmart will be removed.

 What to do next
 ----------------------

 Once the Okta integration with CITSmart is complete, some CITSmart parameters can be configured to better customize this integration.
 They are:

- - Since Okta has no logout screen, in the 377 parameter of CITSmart we can enter some page address to redirect the user to the end of the session;

  - The parameter 445 (Name of the Administrator group in Okta) allows you to choose the administrator group in the Okta solution.
 If the user belongs to this chosen group, he/she will have the access profile defined as administrator.
 If this is not the case, your access profile will be the default profile defined by the parameter 39.